I. Introduction

 In the unpredictable world of entrepreneurship, it's crucial to prepare for unexpected expenses and emergencies.
 Setting aside funds for contingency costs can provide a financial safety net to handle unforeseen challenges such as equipment breakdowns, unexpected repairs, or fluctuations in sales.
 By allocating a portion of your budget to contingency expenses, you can mitigate the impact of unexpected setbacks and keep your pizza food truck business running smoothly.

 Miscellaneous expenses are another aspect of running a pizza food truck that shouldn't be overlooked.
 These may include costs for packaging, utensils, cleaning supplies, and other operational necessities.
+This could also cover the cost of pest control for restaurants, as often, food businesses that operate in mobile or outdoor settings are prone to recurring infestations due to their exposure to various environmental factors.

 While these expenses may seem minor compared to other budget items, they can add up quickly and impact your bottom line if not properly accounted for.
 It's essential to budget for miscellaneous costs and regularly review your expenditures to identify areas where you can optimize spending and reduce waste.